top of page

 Upper Secondary School is divided into two stages over four years.
 Students study along the Cambridge IGCSE Programme over two years in Grades 9 and 10 and with the Cambridge GCE A-Level Programme for Grades 11 and 12.

-Given the continuous growth of our school, we now have a new Annex building exclusively for the Upper Secondary Division students starting from September 2022.
+Given the continuous growth of our school, we have an Annex building exclusively for the Upper Secondary Division students, which is a 5-minute walk from the Main building.
 The class size of each grade is limited to up to 8 students per class in order to continue our rich support for the students.

 What is Cambridge IGCSE?